SrikanthReddyMallepally/Graphics.h/README.md

-# simple mini projects using Graphics.h
+# simple animation projects using Graphics.h
-This Repository includes all the fun stuff that we can do with graphics.h( standard c library )
+ThisaRepository includes all the fun stuff that we can do with graphics.h( standard c library )

 Submitted by: **Srikanth Reddy Mallepally**